sandwichfarm/nophr/docs/architecture.md

 **eventstore** - Database adapters
 - https://github.com/fiatjaf/eventstore
-- SQLite and LMDB implementations
+- SQLite and LMDB implementations (nophr uses SQLite in this build)
 - Used by Khatru

 **go-nostr** - Nostr protocol